-- 7.4(2)......The Planning Board shall require that all proposals for development greater than 50 lots or 5 acres, whichever is the lesser, include Base Flood Elevation (BFE) data within such proposals (i.e. floodplain boundary and 100-year flood elevation). - 7.4(3).....
-The Planning Board shall require the applicant to submit sufficient evidence (construction drawings, grading and land treatment plans) so as to allow a determination that: - 7.4(3)(a) ......All such proposals are consistent with the need to minimize flood damage; - 7.4(3)(b).....all public utilities and facilities, such as sewer, gas, electrical, and water systems are located and constructed to minimize or eliminate flood damage; and - 7.4(3)(c) ......adequate drainage is provided so as to reduce exposure to flood hazards.
+- 7.4(2) The Planning Board shall require that all proposals for development greater than 50 lots or 5 acres, whichever is the lesser, include Base Flood Elevation (BFE) data within such proposals (i.e. floodplain boundary and 100-year flood elevation). - 7.4(3)The Planning Board shall require the applicant to submit sufficient evidence (construction drawings, grading and land treatment plans) to allow a determination that: - 7.4(3)(b)all public utilities and facilities, such as sewer, gas, electrical, and water systems are located and constructed to minimize or eliminate flood damage; and - 7.4(3)(c).....adequate drainage is provided to reduce exposure to flood hazards.

-7.5.....TRAFFIC IMPACT ANALYSIS
+7.5.....
+TRAFFIC IMPACT ANALYSIS